girayduygun/Dont-Waste-App-Capstone-API-/README.md

 INSTRUCTIONS TO RUN APP
 * Firstly install the database as the instruction above for SQL files
-* Install files with "npm install" and run server with "npm start"
+* Install files with "npm install" in API and run server with "npm start"
-* Finally run the client app "npm start"
+* Finally install files with "npm install" in client and run the client app "npm start"
 * When it runs, firstly registration is mandatory to share product.
 * Click sign up button and fill the form with name, e-mail and password
 * Then, click login button